I3S-ESSnet/Documents/toulouse-hackathon/minutes.md

 ### Com track

+**Proposition for a flyer template** (with propositions of questions in order to help filling the different parts):
+  * Header with logo, and possibly the receiver (What is the name of the service ?
+Who is the source of the service ?)
+  * Service description: history (How long has it been used ?
+Is it used in other NSIs ?
+What have been the incentives to develop and use this service ?), functionalities (Which problem is solved ?), architecture (Is it possible to relate to the GSBPM ?)
+  * Conditions of using
+  * Documentation and additional resources, link to the Catalogue (What is the channel to obtain the service ?
+Is a manual available ?
+Is there any help desk ?
+What is the level of technical support ?
+Is there any support for day to day operation ?
+Is there some tool/demo app to evaluate/try the service ?)
+  * Future development
+  * License
+  * Contact (Does the possibility to provide feedbacks on the service exist ?
+Is there a user group ?
+Is it possible to contribute to the development of the service ?)

 **Discussion on the Sinde:**
   * Will it be a Catalogue app ?
 It can be an enhancement of the filters, for example to also propose a more user-friendly application
   * The first question is the GSBPM phases or subprocess, the first choice could presented as an image of the GSBPM